Text by CLOT Magazine

-Last month Sonos London Store brought us the opportunity to listen live for one of the first times the sounds of the recently re-edited, The Voyager Golden Records.
+Last month Sonos London Store brought us the opportunity to listen live for one of the first times to the sounds of the recently re-edited, The Voyager Golden Records.
 Approaching the 40th anniversary, Ozma Records reissued the records for the first time off the back of a successful Kickstarter campaign last year, and they are now finally available to the public.

 The records are a selection of sounds of the Earth, from greetings in different languages to recordings of dogs barking and people kissing.
-The records also collect humankind’s most celebrated music, from Bach to Chuck Berry, and a team at NASA selected the sounds and music, led by star-gazing visionary Carl Sagan.
+The records also collect humankind’s most celebrated music, from Bach to Chuck Berry, and a team at NASA selected the sounds and music led by star-gazing visionary Carl Sagan.

-Nowadays, they probably are billions of miles from Earth on the Voyager I and II spacecrafts.
+Nowadays, they probably are billions of miles from Earth on the Voyager I and II spacecraft.
 The production won a Grammy Award earlier in 2018.
-To mark the occasion, Ozma Records co-founder and co-producer David Pescovitz (who has produced the record alongside Timothy Daly and Lawrence Azerrad) presented the story of the development of this project now an back then.
+To mark the occasion, Ozma Records co-founder and co-producer David Pescovitz (who has produced the record alongside Timothy Daly and Lawrence Azerrad) presented the story of the development of this project now and back then.

-As a seminal piece of vinyl culture, the story of The Golden Voyager record 40th anniversary was a fitting celebration for us to present in the lead up to record store day highlighting the ease of vinyl play through Sonos with the capabilities of our Connect and Connect: Amp products.
-This incredible project really captures the imagination as a time capsule sent from earth to outer space with the intention of being a handshake to another civilisation and lies at the intersection between science and art.”
+As a seminal piece of vinyl culture, the story of The Golden Voyager record’s 40th anniversary was a fitting celebration for us to present in the lead-up to recording store day, highlighting the ease of vinyl play through Sonos with the capabilities of our Connect and Connect: Amp products.
+This incredible project really captures the imagination as a time capsule sent from Earth to outer space with the intention of being a handshake to another civilisation and lies at the intersection between science and art.